health project in banglADESH

 In the centre of the country, in the Brahmanbaria district where our NGO has been active since 2017, we offer training in counselling to healthcare workers.
 They learn how to take better care of pregnant women, mothers and their babies and thus to improve the quality of care provided.

-- More than 8,400 pregnant women and new-borns in the district of Netrokona benefit from our health project.
+- More than 49'800 pregnant women, young mothers and new-borns benefit from our health project.

 - Midwives and health professionals receive training courses in counselling and communication.

 - During information sessions, pregnant women and their families learn how to prepare for the birth and how to prevent possible complications.